 As parents, those things are all just part of our job description.

 But if we aren’t careful, our mother-love can become smother-love.
-Sometimes we do things trying to help our kids out that end up holding them back instead.
+Sometimes, the things we do to help our kids out end up holding them back instead.
+Sometimes, our parenting mistakes serve to handicap our children.

 Countless habits fall into this category, but I can think of six that are fairly common.
 If you want to sabotage your child’s future success, here’s a good way to go about it: